ezekelechig/Reservation-System-/README.md

 # Reservation-System-
-Design and Implementation of Airline Reservation System in C++ The Airline reservation system is constrained to use the following data structure
+Design and Implementation of Flight Reservation System in C++ The Flight reservation system is constrained to use the following data structure
 -Stack:  For storing and managing log data of the system -Linked List: For storing and managing flight information -Binary Search Tree:  For storing and managing user data